MadhavM-117/my-resume/resume.md

 ### Summary
-Full-stack developer with 6 years of experience in building web platforms, processing pipelines and mobile applications.
-Successfully worn multiple hats, as a UX Designer & Product Manager to build intuitive and engaging experiences.
-Skilled in development using React, Typescript, Rust, Python and experienced with both GCP and AWS.
-Interested in building well-designed products and understanding business motivations.
+Full-stack developer with 6 years of experience in building web platforms, processing pipelines and mobile applications with React, Rust, Python & Java.
+Contributed as a Product Manager , UX Designer, and Systems Engineer to meet changing business needs.

 ### Experience